PedroMagar/MISA-I/README.md

 	- Rotation: (default 0)
 		- 1: CPU will execute shift operations (SL/SR) with rotation of its bits.
 		- 0: CPU will execute shift operations (SL/SR) without rotation of its bits, filling with 0.
+	- Carry: (default 1)
+		- 1: CPU will include the Carry bit of the last ADD/SUB operation in a multi ADD/SUB sequence.
+		- 0: CPU will not include the Carry bit in any ADD/SUB operation.
 	- Sequential Memory: (default 0)
 		- 1: CPU will update memory address after a memory operation (Read/Write) with +1.
 		- 0: CPU will not update memory address after a memory operation (Read/Write).